CosmiQuantum/MEMS_docs/LOUD_electrical/MEMS_pinouts.md

 # Other

 ## Homemade divider breakout board
 The MEMS driver box can output 180+ volts on each of the DC control lines.
 This is fine for most multimeters, but not for oscilloscopes (the older ones in lab G are rated for 120V).
 Sometimes it's useful to look at the MEMS signal in the time domain.
 In the past we've done this while debugging grounding issues and unstable mirror behavior.
 I soldered a breakout board with voltage dividers placed on the signal wires that can be used to connect the driver to an oscilloscope.
-A schematic of the board is shown here:con
+A schematic of the board is shown here:

 <img width="750" alt="image" src="https://github.com/CosmiQuantum/MEMS_docs/assets/80175523/ef7a30c1-6173-4ae6-96d2-a1f38a4b94f5">